paul-bailey/EvilCandy/Documentation.rst

 function   ``let x = function() {;}`` reference
 ========== ========================== =========

-There are no "pointers" in ``evilcandy``.
+There are no "pointers" in EvilCandy.
 Instead we use the abstract concept of a "handle" when discussing pass-by-reference variables.
 Handles' *contents* may be modified, but the handles themselves may not; they may be only assigned.
 For example, given a function